-The City of Novi's current millage rate of 10.5376 mills, which has been in effect since tax year 2017, has been assumed to continue into fiscal year 2027.
-In fiscal year 2028, the library debt mileage is reduced.
+The City of Novi's current millage rate of 10.5376 mills, which has been in effect since tax year 2017, has been assumed to continue over the next two years.
 The maximum allowable millage rates are used for all funds except the Drain Fund.
 Taxable value projections are as of February 2025 and include new construction estimates as well as recent trends of commercial and industrial properties having significant vacancies and appealing their assessments.
-A significant factor that has been taken into account is the expected decrease in the personal property tax, per the new State of Michigan Iaw (SB 10) that erases the personal property tax on the industrial property and other businesses with equipment less than \$80,000.
+A significant factor that has been taken into account is the expected decrease in the personal property tax, per the new State of Michigan law (SB 10) that erases the personal property tax on the industrial property and other businesses with equipment less than \$80,000.
 The State continues to review personal property and may implement further reductions in the future.

-• The City anticipates an overall net increase in taxable value of 273,995,450, or 5.5%, for fiscal year 2025-2026 based on an inflation rate of 3.1% and new construction in the amount of 15.0 million.
+• The City anticipates an overall net increase in taxable value of 285,855,280, or 5.8%, for fiscal year 2025-2026 based on an inflation rate of 3.1% and new construction in the amount of 15.0 million.